 Elite: Dangerous was released on the 16th of December 2014, after several rounds of early access via Alpha, Beta and Gamma phases.

 Developer, Frontier, are committed to further expansion content post release.
 Including, but not limited to planetary landings in line with the original titles.
 Transitioning from the cockpit to first-person enabling players to explore their own ship internally or via extra-vehicular activity (EVA), exploring the countless stations that dot the galaxy.
 Options for passenger transport of the willing and less willing varieties.
 As well as a return of the Elite's malevolent hostile aliens - Thargoids.

 Elite: Dangerous features free-form gameplay in an open universe.
 With the options for piracy, trading in a dynamic economy mining, exploration and bounty hunting.

-Passage around the galaxy is via the ships Hyperdrive that enables system to system jumps as well as in-system FTL.
+Galactic travel is via onboard Hyper Drive that enables system to system jumps as well as intra-system Faster-Than-Light travel mode called Super Cruise.
 This combination negates the previous titles need for time-compression, allows the player to visit any orbital body in a solar system (or any point in between) without compromising the multi-player experience.
 Frontier Developments have confirmed twenty five ships at launch with more available for purchase later.
-The developers have also spoken of foregoing character classes in favour of an emergent "role" system based on how you customise your ship for how you choose to play the game.

-The game is set fifty years after Frontier: First Encounters and has the Empire and the Federation still vying for control of the galaxy.
-It's been implied that the alien Thargoid race may make a return to the series as antagonist.
-The developers will augment the story with vignettes placed around the galaxy but the overarching story will be controlled by the players.
+The game is set years after Frontier: First Encounters and has the Empire and the Federation still vying for control of the galaxy.
+It's been implied that the alien Thargoid race may make a return to the series as antagonist, but will not be present at release.
 Systems may be annexed from neighbours, assassinations may tip power in the region and piracy could see systems slip into anarchy.
-The universe will be procedurally generated as is the tradition of the series.